hayasick/CTFT/README.md

 # CTFT
-This repository contains Python codes used in NIPS 2017 paper: Fitting Low-Rank Tensors in Constant Time by K. Hayashi and Y. Yoshida.
+This repository contains Python code used in NIPS 2017 paper: Fitting Low-Rank Tensors in Constant Time by K. Hayashi and Y. Yoshida.

 ## Requirements
 - [scikit-tensor](https://github.com/mnick/scikit-tensor)